hannahlspencer/EventSwipe/README.md

 * Better UX feedback (loading bars etc.)
 * An option to mark all absent attendees as 'absent' on CareerHub
 * Ability to handle multiple booking file types (like .csv)
-* A simple counting mode when recording the IDs isn’t important
+* A simple counting mode when recording the IDs isn't important
 * Incorporation of event and slot opening times (indications of attendees being early/late for example)
 * A duplicate entry slot booking report feature to find people booked onto concurrent slots